BRAINIFII/Codine/README.md

 * Can run root commands without typing command in terminal.
 * Add a command and just click run to execute the command.

+## Report a bug or request a feature

+You can report a bug or request a feature by [opening an issue](https://github.com/brainifii/Codine/issues/new).

 ## Screenshot

 [<img src="https://i.ibb.co/sJHNktF/Screenshot.png"